LASIK Eye Surgery in the Quad Cities

 What is Refractive Lens Exchange?

 Refractive Lens Exchange is a corrective procedure where the natural lens of the eye is removed and replaced with an artificial lens, similar to cataract surgery.
-Currently, this procedure is for people with moderate to high degrees of nearsightedness, or farsightedness.
+This procedure is best for patients who are over the age of 40 with farsightedness.

 You may be a candidate for a multifocal IOL if you:

-- Are over the age of 40 and need bifocals or reading glasses
+• Are over the age of 40, farsighted, and need glasses

 LASIK Eye Surgery Questions